c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 *pointer = 27;
 ```

 The first assignment statement (variable = 3) makes perfect sense.
 You have been using that form since Chapter 2.
 The second assignment statement is only a slight variation of the first.
-It is still storing a valye into the variable named on the left side of the assignment operator (=), but this time the value is a memory address.
+It is still storing a value into the variable named on the left side of the assignment operator (=), but this time the value is a memory address.
 At this point, pointer holds the address of variable.
 So far, so good.

 The third assignment statement is the game changer.
 It copies the value 27 into the memory address pointer to by pointer.